Why Is My Afro Hair Thinning at The Crown

 The earliest symptoms of Traction Alopecia is hair thinning in affected areas.
 It is common for Traction Alopecia to affect the crown of the scalp or the hair line, depending on where the most pressure is applied on the scalp.
 The friction of tight hairstyling techniques causes hair strands to fray and become thin, leaving hair vulnerable to breakage.

-As the symptoms of Traction Alopecia becomes more acute, there is a mechanical loosening of hair from the follicle.
+As the symptoms of Traction Alopecia becomes more acute, there is a constant loosening of hair from the follicle.
 The trauma caused by the constant pressure on the scalp (as a result of hair styling techniques employed using friction, pulling and tugging at the hair), often results in inflammation of the cells in the skin around the hair follicles which, in turn, hinders hair reproduction.
 Sustained tension on the hair can result in hair follicles wasting away and the scalp becoming increasingly exposed.

 Treatment for Hair Thinning at the Crown Caused by Hair Styling